Architecture¶

 Conditional branching

-22 of the 50 scenarios contain branch points.
+23 scenario definitions contain branch points.
 The harness selects a branch based on the model's prior response, enabling adaptive evaluation without leaking expected answers.

 System harnesses¶